 Adding atmosphere cast

-To add atmosphere cast, click on the atmosphere tab and then on “Add atmosphere”.
+To add atmosphere/background cast, click on the atmosphere tab and then on “Add atmosphere”.

 Note, that unlike other cast members, atmosphere cast is never invited to Dramatify.
 You can add how many is needed and then add numbers as you book.
 You can then also add who is booked, contact information and upload a release.
 This information will then be added automatically to the Daily Production Report on the correct day/s.

 If you add atmosphere/background cast during script breakdown, you will see the atmosphere groups and how many needed already in the list below.

 When you import a screenplay in .fdx, you will be presented with a list of all characters with dialogue in the script.
 You can either skip and not import any characters, or do a “mini-breakdown”.

 Dramatify will automatically suggest a character type based on participation frequency percentage but you can always change that manually.
 You may also want to go through all characters and see that their names are spelled correctly and that there are no extra characters due to misspellings.

 If you have a misspelled character, you can merge it with the correct character by clicking on the “Connect” button and either link it to the correctly spelled character in the screenplay you are now importing (use the dropdown menu labelled “is a misspelling/duplicate of”), or an existing character if you are importing an update or a new episode (use the dropdown menu “is existing character”).